Healthdirect Free Australian health advice you can count on.

 Other side effects of morphine are similar to those of other opioids, and include:

-Morphine affects everyone differently, so if your pain is not well managed while taking morphine, or if you notice morphine is making you feel unwell, speak with your pharmacist or doctor.
+Morphine affects everyone differently — you may have all, some or none of these side effects.
+If your pain is not well managed while taking morphine, or if you notice morphine is making you feel unwell, speak with your pharmacist or doctor.

 Always take medicines exactly as prescribed by your doctor.